RitikaVerma7/Chatbot-RAG_with_Evaluation/README.md

 2. **Enhancing Dataset Diversity**: Integrate additional datasets and continue refining the dataset to cover more diverse and challenging scenarios.
 3. **Training on User Feedback**: Taking feedback from streamlit UI, saving it and providing scoring to train LLM
 4. **Expanding Evaluation Metrics**: Implement other evaluation metrics to capture a wider range of performance aspects and further fine-tune the chatbot's capabilities.

+Thank you for reviewing this project.
+Contributions and feedback are always welcome.